-Hong Kong news site shuts as pro-Beijing lawmakers sworn in
+Hong Kong news site to shut; pro-Beijing lawmakers sworn in

-They are the latest in a series of events in the past year in which the local government has been reshaping Hong Kong, with Beijing’s backing, in an effort to stamp out dissent in a city once renowned for its freedoms of expression.
+The former British colony that was returned to China in 1997 was once known as a haven for dissent and freedoms of the press and expression not seen on the mainland.
+But the central government in Beijing has clamped down in the last year, leading to the closure of independent news outlets, the removal of monuments to dissent, and a poorly attended election swept by pro-Beijing politicians.

-The founders of news outlet Citizen News said Monday that although they have not been contacted by the Hong Kong national security police, the deteriorating media freedoms in the financial hub make it unclear whether their reporting violates the law.
-They said the news site will stop publishing on Tuesday.
+The founders of news outlet Citizen News said the news site will stop publishing on Tuesday.
+While they have received no order to close, they said Monday that deteriorating media freedoms in the financial hub put them in an impossible position.

 “We all love this place, deeply.
-Regrettably, what was ahead of us is not just pouring rains or blowing winds, but hurricanes and tsunamis,” Citizen News said in a statement on Sunday, when it originally announced the closure.
+Regrettably, what was ahead of us is not just pouring rains or blowing winds, but hurricanes and tsunamis,” Citizen News said in a statement on Sunday, when it announced the closure.

-Citizen News is the third news outlet to close in recent months, following pro-democracy newspaper Apple Daily and online site Stand News.
+The outlet is the third to close in recent months, following the shuttering of the territory’s last pro-democracy print newspaper, Apple Daily, and the online site Stand News.

-The outlet was founded in 2017 by a group of veteran journalists.
-While small, it focused on political news and analysis pieces, as well as investigations.
+Citizen News was founded in 2017 by a group of veteran journalists.
+The small site focused on political news and analysis pieces, as well as investigations — and in recent months became a refuge for many journalists who had lost their jobs when other outlets closed or faced other pressures.

-The space for doing those types of stories has shrunk since China’s central legislature imposed a sweeping National Security Law in Hong Kong in 2019 following massive anti-government protests.
-As authorities stepped up arrests of political activists, civil rights groups and unions disbanded, and some activists fled.
-Independent media have been one of the more prominent casualties of the ongoing crackdown.
+“With Apple Daily’s sudden closure in the past summer, the journalism majors who were originally supposed to intern with them, Citizen News made arrangements to take them in, so that students wouldn’t lose this internship opportunity,” said Vivian W.W.
+Tam, a senior lecturer at the Chinese University of Hong Kong’s journalism school, in a public Facebook post.
+Tam declined to be interviewed.

+But a new sweeping National Security Law — imposed on Hong Kong by China’s central Legislature — has made independent reporting increasingly dangerous.
+Journalists and political activists have been arrested under the law, and it has forced civil rights groups and unions to disband.
+Many more activists have fled.

+Meanwhile, new laws have changed how Hong Kongers vote for their representatives, including a requirement that any who seek office must be “patriots,” effectively bringing the body under Beijing’s control.

 “What we understood about press freedom has changed a lot,” said Chris Yeung, founder and chief writer at Citizen News.
-“What’s the line between, say, freedom and what the government has always emphasized responsibilities or obligations like upholding national security, public order, etc.”

 Yeung said at a news conference on Monday that the trigger for their decision to shut down was what happened to Stand News.
 Last week, authorities raided Stand News and arrested seven people — including editors and former board members — for allegedly conspiring to publish seditious material.
 Stand News announced on the same day that it would cease to operate.

-Note: This story has been updated to correct that the National Security Law was passed in 2020, not 2019.